"Sliced" Subwindow Search: a Sublinear-complexity Solution to the Maximum Rectangle Problem: Related Works

 \subsection{Efficient Subwindow Search (ESS)}

-Efficient Subwindow Search (ESS)~\cite{lampert2008beyond} is a branch-and-bound method that guarantees a globally optimal solution in \mbox{$O(n^2)$} expected time to \mbox{$O(n^4)$} worst-case time using \mbox{$O(n^2)$} expected space to \mbox{$O(n^4)$} worst-case space.
-Its worst-case time on the PASCAL VOC 2006 dataset is measured to take 52x more time to compute than the average case of Bentley's \mbox{$O(n^3)$} algorithm, and thus its average running time on the dataset is 1.1x that of Bentley's algorithm~\cite{an2009efficient}.
+Efficient Subwindow Search (ESS) (2008)~\cite{lampert2008beyond} is another exact solution which has utility in object localization by maximizing across a large class of classifier functions over all subimages.
+A branch-and-bound method, ESS guarantees a globally optimal solution in \mbox{$O(n^2)$} expected time to \mbox{$O(n^4)$} worst-case time using \mbox{$O(n^2)$} expected space to \mbox{$O(n^4)$} worst-case space.
+Its worst-case time on the PASCAL VOC 2006 dataset is measured to take 52x more time to compute than the average case of Bentley's \mbox{$O(n^3)$} algorithm, and on average its running time on the dataset is 1.1x that of Bentley's algorithm~\cite{an2009efficient}, though it is more practical than Bentley's algorithm in different object detection and retrieval scenarios.

 ESS examines disjoint subsets of the set of all possible submatrices in a best-first manner, noting the maximal quality in each subset.
 This allows for the discarding of many subset search spaces due to their maximal qualities being inadequate with respect to other previous states.
 The algorithm calculates integral images in preprocessing, costing \mbox{$O(n^2)$} time and \mbox{$O(n^2)$} space.
-In the worst case of ESS, all submatrices must be examined, of which there are \mbox{$O(n^4)$}, resulting in the algorithm's worst-case running time and space complexities.
+In the worst case of ESS, all submatrices must be examined, of which there are \mbox{$O(n^4)$}, resulting in the algorithm's worst-case time and space complexities.